 - Futures contracts are like options, except they bind participants to execute the trade.
 They are traded on an exchange.

 - Forward contracts are like futures contracts, except they are not traded on an exchange.
-Instead, they are traded Over the Counter, either between the two parties directly or through a bank.
+Instead, they are traded Over the Counter (OTC), either between the two parties directly or through a bank.
 They are often very customized to the particular needs of the two parties.

-- Mortgage-backed securities derive their value from bundles of home loans.
+- Mortgage-backed securities (MBS) derive their value from bundles of home loans.
 Like a bond, they offer a rate of return based on Treasury rates as well as the risks specific to the underlying assets.

 - Asset-backed commercial paper are one-year corporate bond packages.
 They are based on underlying commercial assets.
 These include real estate, corporate auto fleets, or other business property.

-- Interest rate swaps are contracts that allow bondholders to swap their future interest rate payments (or receipts).
-Oftentimes, this arrangement involves a payer (or receiver) of a fixed-interest bond and one holding a flexible-interest bond.
-They trade Over The Counter.
-Swaptions are options on an underlying interest rate swap.
-They are a derivative based on a derivative.
+- Interest rate swaps are contracts that allow investors to swap their future interest rate payments (or receipts).
+Oftentimes, this arrangement involves a payer (or receiver) of a fixed-rate stream of interest bond and a payer (or receiver) of a floating-rate stream of interest.
+They trade OTC.
+Swaptions are options on an underlying interest rate swap—a derivative based on a derivative.
 Generally, swaps and swaptions should be used for hedging purposed by sophisticated investors; they should not be used by inexperienced investors looking to speculate on interest rate movements.

 How Fixed Income Affects the U.S. Economy

 Fixed income provides most of the liquidity that keeps the U.S. economy humming.
-Businesses go to the bond market to raise funds to grow (for shorter term needs, they use the money markets, which are also comprised of very near-term fixed-income securities).
+Businesses go to bond markets to raise funds to grow (for shorter term needs, they use the money markets, which are also comprised of very near-term fixed-income securities).
 They use money market instruments to get the cash needed for day-to-day operations.
-Here's what happened when there was a run on those money markets.

-Treasury bills, notes, and bonds help set interest rates.
-How?
-When demand for Treasury bonds falls, yields rise.
+Treasury bills, notes, and bonds serve as benchmarks for other interest rates.
+When demand for Treasury debt declines, yields rise.
 Investors then demand higher interest rates on other fixed-income products.
 This sends rates higher for everything from auto loans to school loans to home mortgages.

-Low-interest rates might trigger inflation.
+Low-interest rates could trigger inflation.
 That's because there's too much liquidity chasing too few goods.
 If inflation doesn't show up in consumer spending, it might create asset bubbles in investments.